 You may have felt a lump, or been told by your doctor that you need a biopsy.
-At St. Anthony’s Cancer Care Center our breast surgeon, Sarah Snell, MD, is a fellowship-trained breast surgeon who has the experience and expertise you need.
-She will explain everything you need to know so you can go into the biopsy process feeling confident.
+At St. Anthony’s Cancer Care Center our breast surgeons have the experience and expertise you need.
+They will explain everything you need to know so you can go into the biopsy process feeling confident.

 Biopsy procedures for breast cancer

 Stereotactic breast biopsy

 If an abnormality is detected during one of the imaging tests, you may undergo a stereotactic breast biopsy.
 This is performed using local anesthetic, meaning you are awake during the procedure but the area is numbed.
 During a stereotactic biopsy, your doctor makes a small cut in your breast.
 A special machine helps guide the needle to the exact location of the mass and the doctor uses the needle to remove a sample.

 This is also performed while you are awake, using a numbing medication at the site of the incision.
 The ultrasound machine helps guide the doctor to find the exact site of the abnormality.
 Your doctor may need to biopsy several different areas, and may place a small needle into the mass in order to mark the area.